Enhancing Optical Imaging via Quantum Computation: Quantum advantage for optical imaging

 Specifically, we repeatedly apply controlled operations between a single stored photon and subsequently received photons to approximately implement a state-dependent unitary following the method of quantum principal component analysis~\cite{Lloyd2014}.
 This unitary is applied conditionally on an auxiliary qubit, which undergoes single-qubit rotations between the controlled operations.
 In this way, the state of the auxiliary qubit becomes correlated with the PSF eigencomponents of the photonic state.
 A final measurement of the auxiliary qubit then reveals which eigenstate the stored state is in without requiring any knowledge of the structure of the specific state (see Fig.~\ref{fig:processing_fig}).
-Combining this approach with standard Gram-Schmidt orthogonalization and block encoding~\cite{low2019qubitiz, Martyn2021} allows us to estimate observables of the individual sources directly.
-Similar to the quantum SWAP test, this approach circumvents the need of tomographic methods and accumulation of shot noise in post-detection processing leading to a quantum advantage that scales with the dimensionality of the system.
+Combining this approach with standard Gram-Schmidt orthogonalization and block encoding~\cite{low2019qubitiz, Martyn2021} allows us to estimate observables of the individual sources directly. \jb{Similar to the quantum SWAP test, our approach avoids tomographic reconstruction and the associated accumulation of shot noise in post detection processing, which gives a quantum advantage that scales with the dimensionality of the system.
+Instead of estimating the noise structure from measurements, as required in classical background subtraction methods, our technique removes the background coherently at the quantum level.
+In classical methods, the estimation of the noise is itself limited by shot noise and this uncertainty propagates directly into any later processing that attempts to subtract the background from the signal.
+In contrast, our approach removes the need for this step, so that shot noise enters only through the final measurement of the observable of interest.}

 The potential of this approach can be illustrated for a typical imaging scenario in which the star-exoplanet system is resolved on a 10×10 pixel array~\cite{Carter2023, Mullally2024}.
 Assuming that a coronagraph or starshade reduces the starlight at the detector to roughly ten times the brightness of the exoplanet, our analysis described below reveals that achieving an SNR of 10 requires 3–4 orders of magnitude fewer detected photons when using quantum processing compared to conventional classical tomographic methods.
 Notably, this can be accomplished with an array of 100 pixel-qubits, a modest quantum processor consisting of around 36 memory qubits and total two-qubit gate counts on the order of hundreds, which is within the capabilities of current quantum information systems.